 - Cover information specific to your company or anything else that will help them successfully complete the gig.

 For the same reasons, it’s important to make your temporary CDL drivers aware of your expectations, and it’s crucial to advise them of what the consequences will be should they not meet those expectations.
 Make sure you are transparent with them and aligned on what to do and what not to do to prevent confusion on the worksite.
-With everything clearly laid out, who knows, you might just find a temporary worker you want to hire over and over again.
+With everything clearly laid out, who knows, you might just find a temporary worker you want to hire over and over again, or bring on permanently.